 Plugins are great, they allow you to create all new sorts of functionalities, from e-commerce to booking engines and minor things such as mailing lists and more.
 However, clogging your website with too many plugins will lead to performance and security vulnerability issues.

-Therefore, we recommend analysing your plugins once a year to make sure it serves a necessary purpose, if the plugin doesn’t pull its weight, it may be good to deactivate and delete it.
+Therefore, we recommend analysing your plugins once a year to ensure it serves a necessary purpose, if the plugin doesn’t pull its weight, it may be good to deactivate and delete it.

 3. Hosting Updates